RoffyS/Airbnb-Price-Prediction-Leveraging-Sentiment-Analysis-and-NER-Enhanced-Regression/README.md

 # Project Overview

 This project aims to predict Airbnb rental prices in New York City using a comprehensive data analysis strategy and advanced machine learning techniques.
 We start with an extensive exploratory data analysis (EDA) of a dataset containing 39,202 Airbnb listings, which includes a wide range of features from basic property details to detailed host characteristics and textual descriptions.
+Refer to the full report at Airbnb Price Prediction: Leveraging Sentiment Analysis and NER Enhanced Regression Model.pdf

 # Data Preprocessing and Feature Engineering